digitallinguistics/transliterate/README.md

 ## Overview

 This library is useful for linguists and data analysts working with language data.
-It can be used to convert a string from one writing system to another (a process known as "transliteration"), or to remove unwanted characters or sequences of characters from a string (a process known as "sanitization").
+It can be used to convert a string from one writing system to another (a process known as <dfn>transliteration</dfn>), or to remove unwanted characters or sequences of characters from a string (a process known as <dfn>sanitization</dfn>).
 This library handles common problems that arise during transliteration and sanitization, including [bleeding][2] and [feeding][3] issues.

 ## Demo